-- Remember when coughing and sneezing, cover mouth and nose with flexed elbow or tissue.
+- Remember when coughing and sneezing, cover mouth and nose with your flexed elbow or tissue.

 - Throw tissue away immediately in bins provided and wash hands.

-- Shelterees are to avoid close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing or has a fever.
+- Shelterees are to avoid close contact with anyone showing symptoms of a respiratory illness such as coughing and sneezing or have a fever.